 Note: User permissions must be set up before users can work with mobile app messages and Device Location Awareness (DLA).

-- Builds the mobile app, including any customization for Universal Behavior (UB) events in the app
+- Builds the mobile app, including any customization for universal behavior events in the app

 - Registers the mobile app

 - Configures the app by providing the Apple Push Notification Service (APNS), and Firebase Cloud Messaging (FCM) keys

 - Defines and configures the app groups and any custom actions or action categories

 - Configures the inbox, in-app, data and extensions, and simple templates